DX-Ball 2: Music

 The music in DX-Ball 2 was written by Eric Gieseke, also known as Sidewinder.
 The complete soundtrack contains 15 songs in a melodic euro-techno style, with various branches and influences ranging from hardcore, techno, breakbeat, jazz, house, and rock.
 Initially, the game came bundled with only 4 tracks, encompassing three title screen songs and a high score theme.
 However, with the release of DX-Ball 2 version 1.2, support was added for in-game music.
 While this allowed for the three title screen songs to be played back in-game, a separate free Music Pack was simultaneously made available for download, adding 11 new songs to the game.
 In time, the contents of the Music Pack were eventually incorporated into the game's demo installer, while the separate download was discontinued.

 In occasion of the release of DX-Ball 2: 20th Anniversary Edition, Sidewinder also released an EP, DX-Ball 2 Sound Selection, featuring new recreated studio versions of the game's initial 4 tracks.
 Released on December 14, 2018, the EP was made available for streaming on YouTube, and for digital download on Bandcamp, also marking Sidewinder's first official release in nearly twenty years, following the album 2BadSheep in 1999.

 Reception

 DX-Ball 2 was met with an overall positive reception from both editors and players.
 Games Domain reviewer Zack Schiel praised it for addictive gameplay, and noted it as the "best-looking Breakout game ever made".
 However, he also noted that the "overall graphics [were] not up to today's retail standards".
-Abandonware archive, Home of the Underdogs, stated: "DX-Ball 2 is one of the best Breakout games ever made", while ZDNet rated the game 5/5 stars.
+ZDNet rated the game 5/5 stars.
 According to Longbow Games itself, DX-Ball 2 had accumulated more than 5 million downloads by the end of 2002.
 The anniversary edition has been listed in The Gamer's list of Top 10 Games With The Best Anniversary Editions.